AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 </tr>
 </tbody></table>

-As we do in single series line sample above we need to convert this table into acceptable format, the only difference between these two samples is the fact that now we have two series of data - one series for each year, and we give proper names to each series:
+As we did in single-series line sample above we need to convert this table into acceptable format, the only difference between these two samples is the fact that now we have two series of data - one series for each year, and we give proper names to each series:

 ```
     var dataSet = anychart.data.set([